django-cms/django-cms/docs/contributing/development-policies.rst

 ****************

 The `roadmap <https://www.django-cms.org/en/roadmap/>`_ can be found on our website.
 The release schedule is managed by the release management workgroup.
-The plan is to release quarterly and according to a retrospectice approach.
+The plan is to release quarterly and according to a retrospective approach.

 Example of retrospective approach.